 Example #9: He goes downstairs to get all the things I forget to bring up with me (iPhone charger, water for the keurig that’s beside the bed, a new bottle of contact solution, etc. etc.) but I have to be chased by him every single time I walk up the stairs with him behind me.

 Example #10: I have someone to help me feel safe at night.
-Except for when he waits until I’m in a trance-like state, eyes closed, listening to an audiobook in bed, and then touches the side of my face like a bug, causing me to scissor-kick my way out of the covers in a complete state of panic and am rendered incapable of stilling my heart rate and ever actually falling asleep or feeling rested or at peace or able to live in this world in any way at all.
+Except for when he waits until I’m in a trance-like state, eyes closed, listening to an audiobook in bed, and then touches the side of my face like a bug, causing me to scissor-kick my way out of the covers in a complete state of panic, leaving me incapable of stilling my heart or ever actually falling asleep or feeling rested or at peace or able to live in this world in any way at all.

 Now I think about it… I actually have no idea how this whole marriage thing is supposed to work.